 And Wednesday, when they repeatedly called Attorney General Gurbir Grewal "Turban Man" and the "guy with the turban," their offense — which resulted in a 10-day suspension — wasn't one driven by hate.
-It also wasn't simply a matter of going too far, or stumbling onto the wrong, forbidden language.
+But it also wasn't simply a matter of going too far, or stumbling onto the wrong, forbidden language.
+It was deeper.

 Their offense was one of myopia — of not being able to see past their own experience.